 The latest superbikes are getting loaded with safety systems the like ABS, riding modes, gyroscopic sensors, launch control, and wheelie control.
 And here’s my 2008 CBR600RR that doesn’t even have ABS braking.

-I honestly don’t feel that I need any of that tech wizardry on my bike.
-But after riding that Panigale, I had to get a Quickshifter (Before this I use to clutchless upshift).
+I honestly don’t feel that I need any of that tech wizardry on my bike (read about by tank slapper experience) But after riding that Panigale, I had to get a Quickshifter (Before this I use to clutchless upshift).
 Here’s when I started my hunt for affordable aftermarket superbike quick-shifter.
 Before buying, I decided to do some research.
 Here what I found out:

 What are Motorcycle Quickshifters?